China ministry probes Qihoo browser over blogger complaints

 "We hope that the MIIT can have speedy completion of this investigation and that the investigation is objective and impartial and will show Qihoo's innocence," Qihoo Chief Executive Zhou Hongyi said in a microblog posting.

-Qihoo has achieved some success in wooing users away from Baidu and Google Inc (GOOG.O), achieving 5 to 10 percent of user traffic since its launch in August, according to data from Analysys International.
+Qihoo has achieved some success in wooing users away from Baidu and Google Inc, achieving 5 to 10 percent of user traffic since its launch in August, according to data from Analysys International.